chxmxii/localstack-authz/README.md

 # LocalStack AuthZ

-AuthZ is a lightweight security layer to localstack that prevents unauthorized access.
-It extracts the **AccessKeyId** from the request allowing only whitelisted keys to proceed.
+a lightweight security layer for LocalStack that blocks unauthorized requests.
+It extracts the AccessKeyId from each request and allows only whitelisted keys to pass through.

 ## Architecture